AltaPay/plugin-shopify/wiki.md

 ### Set Shopify Order ID as reconciliation identifier - Optional

-By default, the payment ID is used as the reconciliation identifier on AltaPay.
+By default, the Shopify payment ID is used as the reconciliation identifier on AltaPay.
 If you want to use the Shopify order ID as the reconciliation identifier, please follow the steps below.

 #### Create Order creation webhook